slhcyl/NYC-Yellow-Taxi-and-Limousine-dataset/README.md

   ```
   docker run -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes --name pyspark jupyter/pyspark-notebook
   ```
-* Create a docker file called 'Dockerfile' in the Visual Studio, please don't change the file, paste the following code (Add the Azure Hadoop and Azure Storage JARs) to this file and save it:
+* Create a docker file called 'Dockerfile' in the Visual Studio, please don't change the file, paste the following code to this file and save it:
   ```
   FROM jupyter/pyspark-notebook
   # Add the Azure Hadoop and Azure Storage JARs